 Bonus: Items such as Gators or bug nets are very useful but are optional.

-Must: Building a fire is important.
-This is a learned skill to execute in the backwoods.
-Practice this or contact a hiking group that has a clinic in fire making.
+Must: Building a fire is essential.
+Fire building is a learned skill to execute well in the backwoods.
+Practice this or contact a hiking group that has a clinic in fire-making.
 There is a reason the Boy Scouts spend so much time on this skill.
 It is a required task for the Wilderness Survival merit badge.
-You’ll need butane lighter, matches in a waterproof container along with some kind of starter.
+You’ll need a butane lighter, matches in a waterproof container, along with some fire starter.

 Must: You must carry a headlamp or flashlight with extra batteries.
-One of the interesting things that happen when you hike and the sun goes down is that it gets DARK.
-This is not the kind of dark that many people experience in the city or suburbs but one where you cannot see beyond your nose.
+One of the interesting things that happen when you hike, and the sun goes down is that it gets DARK.
+Backcountry dark is not the kind of dark that many people experience in the city or suburbs but one where you cannot see beyond your nose.
 Be ready for this.

 Provide for the nutritional health of your body

 You shall not try to lose weight while hiking!
 You need to feed and hydrate your body sufficiently to be safe in the backcountry.